PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 This image is used to run container in which Airflow environment is setup.
 If the image has not yet been created, by default it is build it locally.

-Remember that when the `airflow-breeze` sources change, you need to rebuild the image by providing `--rebuild-image` flag when you run `run-environment.sh`.
+Tje `airflow-breeze` image is rebuilt every time sources change and you enter the environment.
+You might skip this step by providing `--do-not-rebuild-image` flag when you run `run-environment.sh`.

-Instead of building the image you can choose to download the image from your project's registry via providing `--download-image` flag.
-However this is only possible if you set-up Cloud Build as described in [Google Cloud Build Setup](#Google-Cloud-Build-setup).
+Instead of building the image locally you can choose to download the image from your project's registry via providing `--download-image` flag.
+However this is only possible if your team set-up Cloud Build as described in [Google Cloud Build Setup](#Google-Cloud-Build-setup).
 In such cae the image is automatically built and stored in your project's repository every time `airflow-breeze` is pushed to your Github fork.
+The `--download-image` flag automatically disables local rebuilding.

 # Google Cloud Build setup